John McCain's military career, from his time as Vietnam War POW to role in passing defense bill

 Sen. John McCain, R-Ariz., who died Saturday after a battle with aggressive brain cancer, served more than 30 years in the U.S. Senate and was an ardent supporter of the armed forces.

-The senator, who was tortured while he spent nearly five and a half years as a prisoner of war during the Vietnam War, was “larger than life,” Tom Callender, a Navy affairs analyst at the Heritage Foundation, a think-tank based in Washington D.C., told Fox News.
-“While there will be others [like him], there will be a void for a long time.”
+The senator, who was tortured while he spent nearly five and a half years as a prisoner of war in Vietnam, was “larger than life,” Tom Callender, a Navy affairs analyst at the Heritage Foundation, a think-tank based in Washington D.C., told Fox News.

 "There will be a void for a long time.”

+“While there will be others [like him], there will be a void for a long time,” Callender said.
 "Someone will rise, but it will not be the same.
-It’s tough to fill those shoes,” he added.
+It’s tough to fill those shoes.”

 Here's a look back at McCain's military career.